0110k011/0110k011/README.md

 --->

-- I’m currently study python and javascript
+- I’m currently developing with Java and Typescript
 - How to reach me gmateust@gmail.com